Asthma Attacks

 3. Keep Stress Levels As Low As You Can

-In life, stress can't permanently be reduced.
+In life, stress cannot be permanently reduced.
 Asthma symptoms can be aggravated by stress.

 Contact your doctor or asthma nurse if stress triggers your asthma.
 They can provide the proper support, such as signposting you to counselling or recommending that you take more of your asthma medicines during these periods.
 Please feel free to reach out when you need help and get it when you need it.